Where did my life go? How to have a social life with a baby

 Plan ahead

-You can still go out for a beer with your mates, but you just need to plan ahead.
-A good thing to do is plan a night out about a week or so in advance and give yourself a knock off time so you can still ‘dad’ in the morning.
-Hanging out with your friends is a great way to touch base with the world outside of home.
-Just remember when you’re out with others, be cool about your kid.
-It may be exciting that they rolled over but remember that it may not be as exciting to others and certainly don’t try and re-enact it!
+You can still go out with your mates, but you need to plan ahead.
+You can schedule a night out about a week or so in advance and give yourself a knockoff time so you can still ‘dad’ in the morning.
+Hanging out with friends is a great way to touch base with the world outside of home.

 Other couples with kids don’t care how your kid behaves because their kid is probably doing it too.
 They don’t care that the conversation is broken up by a baby who’s breaking in new teeth.
-They don’t care if out of the blue there’s been an explosion of poo and the kid needs to be hosed off and redressed.
-They’ve totally been there and they fully understand.
+They’ve totally been there, and they fully understand.

 Don’t be afraid to go solo

-If you’ve got friends and family or your partner is willing to look after the baby and you haven’t got any mates available to hang with, there’s no reason why you can’t just go and do something by yourself.
+Suppose you’ve got friends and family, or your partner is willing to look after the baby, and you haven’t got any mates available to hang with.
+In that case, there’s no reason why you can’t just go and do something by yourself.
 You could go to the movies or the football or do anything you enjoy.
-Even a few hours of respite out of the home/baby environment can do wonders to recharge your mental health batteries.
+Even a couple of hours of respite out of the home/baby environment can do wonders to recharge your mental health batteries.

 Plan a date night with your partner

-It’s not all about you… if you can wrangle a babysitter go out and grab a meal with your partner.
+It’s not all about you… if you can wrangle a babysitter, go out and grab a meal with your partner.
 The time away can help you reconnect as a couple and remind you what it’s like when it’s just the pair of you.
-If going out at night is difficult because the baby is still breastfeeding then plan a special meal at home and recreate that dinner setting.
+If going out at night is difficult, plan a special meal at home and recreate that dinner setting.

-Sure, it’s going to be a little harder and you may not be able to do the exact same things as you used to do pre-baby, but that doesn’t mean that you still can’t go out and recharge.
+Sure, it will be a little harder, and you may not be able to do the same things you used to do pre-baby, but that doesn’t mean that you still can’t go out and recharge.

-If you’re feeling isolated by having a new baby in the house and you’re struggling you can always pick up the phone and call MensLine Australia.
+If you’re feeling isolated by having a new baby in the house and you’re struggling, you can always pick up the phone and call MensLine Australia.
 We’re available 24 hours a day, seven days a week to help you out with all your mental health and child tantrum throwing dilemmas.
+The service is free.

 More from being a dad